hggerdd/rocrail_remote_controller/firmware/README_DEVELOPMENT.md

 - Advanced WiFi management with interface reset and graceful recovery from internal errors

 Focus development on `rocrail_controller.py` for control logic and `lib/neopixel_controller.py` for status visualization.

+## Development Planning
+See `TASKS.md` for comprehensive task list, priorities, and development roadmap.
+Tasks are categorized by urgency (Critical/Medium/Low) with effort estimates and dependencies tracked.